GBA Championship Basketball: Two-on-Two

-GBA Championship Basketball: Two-on-Two is a 1986 computer basketball game for the PC, Amiga, Apple II, Apple IIGS, Amstrad CPC, Atari ST, ZX Spectrum and Commodore 64.
-It was developed by Dynamix and published by Activision.
+GBA Championship Basketball: Two-on-Two is a sports video game for IBM PC compatibles Amiga, Apple II, Apple IIGS, Amstrad CPC, Atari ST, ZX Spectrum, and Commodore 64.
+It was developed by Dynamix and published in 1986 by Activision.

 Gameplay

 From a camera located flying over the center of the court the game featured a two on two basketball game, allowing one or two players.

 Reception

 GBA was Activision's second best-selling Commodore game as of late 1987.
-Computer Gaming World praised the Commodore 64 version of GBA for improving on One on One: Dr. J vs. Larry Bird by adding a full court, teammate, and league play.
 The Apple IIGS version of the game was reviewed in 1988 in Dragon #129 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 4 out of 5 stars.
+Computer Gaming World praised the Commodore 64 version of GBA for improving on One on One: Dr. J vs. Larry Bird by adding a full court, teammate, and league play.
+Compute!'s Gazette praised the "developed with care" Commodore 64 graphics and playability.
+The magazine concluded that "Two-On-Two offers a great deal of fun to fans of fast-action arcade-style games" and "a fine new addition" to Activison's library.
 Compute! called the Apple IIGS version "a delightful game whether you're playing or just watching", praising the graphics and sound.